 What Do A Pre Out and Line Out Look Like?

-Pre-out(s) look like a set of RCAs (Originally stood of “Radio Corporation of America” in the 1940s) jacks on the back of the receiver.
+Pre-out(s) look like a set of RCAs (Originally standing of “Radio Corporation of America” in the 1940s) jacks on the back of the receiver.

 The RCA cables use a color code system to indicate the correct socket for each plug.

-Line out looks somewhat the same like the RCA audio jacks, only with a set of different colors in most cases.
+Line out looks somewhat the same as the RCA audio jacks, only with a set of different colors in most cases.